Raymond James Maintains CBRE Group Inc - (CBRE) Strong Buy Recommendation

 What is the Fund Sentiment?

-There are 1540 funds or institutions reporting positions in CBRE Group Inc -.
-This is a decrease of 9 owner(s) or 0.58% in the last quarter.
-Average portfolio weight of all funds dedicated to CBRE is 0.33%, a decrease of 10.25%.
-Total shares owned by institutions decreased in the last three months by 0.33% to 349,568K shares.
-The put/call ratio of CBRE is 1.54, indicating a bearish outlook.
+There are 1537 funds or institutions reporting positions in CBRE Group Inc -.
+This is a decrease of 11 owner(s) or 0.71% in the last quarter.
+Average portfolio weight of all funds dedicated to CBRE is 0.33%, a decrease of 11.19%.
+Total shares owned by institutions increased in the last three months by 0.09% to 349,548K shares.
+The put/call ratio of CBRE is 1.56, indicating a bearish outlook.

 What are Other Shareholders Doing?